Martchus/syncthingtray/README.md

 * Can read the Syncthing configuration file for quick setup when just connecting to local instance
 * Can show the status of the Syncthing systemd unit and allows to start and stop it (see section *Use of systemd*)
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
-* Can launch Syncthing automatically when started and display stdout/stderr (useful under Windows)
+* Can launch Syncthing and syncthing-inotify automatically when started and display stdout/stderr (useful under Windows)
 * Provides quick access to the official web UI
   * Utilizes either Qt WebKit or Qt WebEngine
   * Can be built without web view support as well (then the web UI is opened in the regular browser)